bcarrell/verify/README.md

 	.MinLength(<int>) <-- inclusive
 	.MaxLength(<int>) <-- inclusive

+End your calls with `.IsVerified()` to return a boolean:  true if all verifications returned true, false if any returned false.

 ## Contributing

 I welcome any and all contributions.
 If you'd like to request a verification